libxsmm/libxsmm/README.md

 Registry: 20 MB (gemm=0 mcopy=14 tcopy=0)
 ```

-If the call wrapper is used, an additional runtime statistic becomes available (see (Call Wrapper)[documentation/libxsmm_mm.md#call-wrapper]).
+If the call-wrapper is used, an additional runtime statistic becomes available (see [Call Wrapper](documentation/libxsmm_mm.md#call-wrapper)).

 **NOTE**: Setting LIBXSMM_VERBOSE to a negative value will binary-dump each generated JIT kernel to a file with each file being named like the function name shown in [Intel&#160;VTune](documentation/libxsmm_prof.md#intelvtuneamplifier).
 Disassembly of the raw binary files can be accomplished by: